wshafer/psr11-monolog/README.md

                 'type' => 'logEntries',
                 'options' => [
-                    'token'  => 'sometokenhere', // Log token supplied by LogEntries 'useSSL' => 'sometokenhere', // Optional: Whether or not SSL encryption should be used.
+                    'token'  => 'sometokenhere', // Log token supplied by LogEntries 'useSSL' => true, // Optional: Whether or not SSL encryption should be used.
                     'level'  => \Monolog\Logger::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                     'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not ],